 Ingredients for Lightly Dusted Pan-Fried Sea-bass Fillet

-- Sea-bass fillets – use fresh sea-bass fillets.
+- Sea-bass – use fresh sea-bass fillets.

-- Plain flour – all-purpose flour.
+- Flour – use plain or all-purpose flour.

 How to Make Lightly Dusted Pan-Fried Sea-bass Fillet